ta946/Soundcloud-Local/README.md

 * if you open too many tracks too fast on soundcloud, it will block you from loading the pages, even if all you want is the download/buy button
 * this program lets you load as many tracks as you want, and will display a button on the top right of a track with a link
 * if the link shows a arrow facing down, its a direct download from soundcloud (which can sometimes be limited and wont work)
-* if the link shows a trolley icon, its a link to ther buy website
+* if the link shows a trolley icon, its a link to the buy website

+#### View recently modified playlists
+* to find playlists that were recently added or removed from, you can click the `modified playlists` button
+* useful to find recently organized tracks so you can download them

 ## Hotkeys